ntimo/hcloud-windows/README.md

 [![Contributions welcome](https://img.shields.io/badge/contributions-welcome-orange.svg)](https://github.com/ntimo/hcloud-windows/pulls)

 This bash script starts a Windows server, client or Linux Machine in the [Hetzner Cloud](https://www.hetzner.com/cloud) from a snapshot.
-So you only pay for the snapshot (0,0119€ per GB) if you don't use it.
+So you only pay for the snapshot (0,0119€ per GB) if you don't need the machine it.
 And you only pay for the space the snapshot needs.
 So if you use 2GB you only pay for that 2GB.
 If you need 32GB RAM, 8 vCores you power it up and only pay on an hourly basis.

 The script will let you start your Windows or Linux machine from a snapshot, update the [dynv6.com](https://dynv6.com/) IP, when the IP changes, manages snapshots, .
 When you decided to stop the server, the script creates a new snapshot and deletes the server.
 So you only pay for the used resources in an hourly manner.